-ABX464 for ulcerative colitis and other inflammatory diseases
+ABX464 for inflammatory bowel diseases and other inflammatory diseases

 Abivax developed ABX464 from the company’s chemical library of over 2,200 small molecules that have the potential to modulate RNA splicing.
-The resulting effects of ABX464's RNA splicing constitute a potent anti-inflammatory action, as well as an ability to reduce viral reservoirs of HIV.
+The resulting effects of ABX464's RNA splicing constitute a potent anti-inflammatory action.

 Abivax is utilizing ABX464’s anti-inflammatory properties to target inflammation in clinical trials.
-The discovery of ABX464’s anti-inflammatory properties prompted the initiation of studies which position ABX464 as a drug candidate with the potential to treat ulcerative colitis and other inflammatory diseases.
+The discovery of ABX464’s anti-inflammatory properties prompted the initiation of studies which position ABX464 as a drug candidate with the potential to treat ulcerative colitis, Crohn's disease and other inflammatory diseases.